osohq/oso/docs/content/python/guides/roles/getting-started.md

 `roles` are unbound parameters, meaning they can be assigned inside of the rule body.

-We could have written this rule without a body, like:
+We could have written this rule without a body:

 ```polar
 resource( _type: Org, "org", ["read", "create_repo"],